 At Fontys School of Information and Communication Technology, we use learning outcomes as the basis for the integral semester assessment.
-By the end of semester 2 you need to have demonstrated that you have achieved the learning outcomes.
-By the end of week 18 you demonstrate your learning outcome, based on your overall development during the courses and the company project.
+By the end of semester 2 you need to have demonstrated during the course of 18 weeks that you have achieved the learning outcomes.